 We have apairies in both Wake County and Chowan County.
 The total number of hives varies at any given time but currently we manage approximately 40 hives.
 We are producers of certified honey according to the NCSBA certified honey producers program.
-Thus, if your looking for raw local honey in Wake County feel free to contact me as I sell directly, as well as a couple vendors around town.
+Thus, if you are looking for raw local honey in Wake County, feel free to contact me.
+I sell directly, as well as to a couple vendors around town.
 When available we also supply the honey for the Herons and the Umstead Hotel gift shop.

 Jason Van Duyn

 What honey do we produce and How much